 The EA (or their agents) will be responsible for the establishment phase for a period of 1 year post construction.
-All ongoing maintenance and management beyond the year 1 period will fall under the responsibility of Preston City Council (Areas 1 and part of Area 2) and South Ribble Borough Council (Area 3 and part of Area 5), with the following exceptions summarised in table 1.
+All ongoing establishment phase maintenance and management beyond the year 1 period will fall under the responsibility of Preston City Council (Areas 1 and part of Area 2) and South Ribble Borough Council (Area 3 and part of Area 5), with the following exceptions summarised in table 1.
+The organisations undertaking the establishment maintenance must provide suitably qualified and trained staff and the necessary equipment to undertake the maintenance activities.

-Table 1: Establishment phase period and post establishment phase management responsibilities
+Table 1: Establishment phase and management phase responsibilities